 Soon after his book goes missing and A.J.’s financial woes get worse, he’s at the bookstore and is ready to close it for the night when he finds an abandoned and adorable 2-year-old girl named Maya (played by Charlotte Thanh Theresin) who has been left at the door.
 Maya has been left with a note written by her single mother, who says she can no longer take care of Maya, and asks the owner of the store to make sure that Maya gets a good home.

 Why did Maya’s mother leave her child at A.J.’s bookstore?
 In the note, Maya’s mother says that it’s because she grew up loving books and figured that whoever owned the bookstore would be someone trustworthy.
-Unbeknownst to A.J., Maya and her mother were in the store a few days earlier.
+Maya and her mother were actually in the store a few days earlier.
 But because of his awful customer service skills, he barely noticed them when Maya’s mother asked for his help in finding a book.
 Maya’s mother eventually left the store without buying anything.

 Maya was abandoned at A.J.’s bookstore at around 9 p.m. on a Friday, and A.J. brings Maya to the local police station.
 Ismay happens to be with him too.
-Labiase says that the Massachusetts Department of Family and Health Services can’t be contacted until Monday.
+Lambiase says that the Massachusetts Department of Family and Health Services can’t be contacted until Monday.
 A.J. doesn’t think it’s right to leave Maya at the police station.
 Ismay is having a later-in-life pregnancy and doesn’t want any stress to complicate the pregnancy by taking care of a 2-year-old child.
 And so, A.J. surprises himself by offering to let Maya stay at his home for the night.
 He admits he doesn’t know how to take care of kids her age, but he thinks he can try.